blockbridge/blockbridge-kb/guide/proxmox/index.md

 Device Naming Specification
 ---------------------------

 Is it essential to understand that **Proxmox does not maintain internal state about storage devices or connectivity**.
 Proxmox relies on device naming to know which devices are associated with virtual machines and how those device are connected to the virtual storage controller.
-The general device name format appear below:
+The general device name format is as follows:

 ```
 Device Filename Specification: